ICTU/quality-time/docs/USAGE.md

 #### Adding sources

 To add a source to a metric, expand the metric in the metric table and then click the "Sources" tab.
 In the "Sources" tab, click the "Add source" button.
 This adds one of the sources that can support the metric type.
+See the overview of [supported metrics and sources](METRICS_AND_SOURCES.md) for the list of supported source types.

 ![Adding source screenshot](screenshots/adding_source.png)